Hui606/2D-Brillouin-zones-algorithm/README.md

 # 2D-Brillouin-zone-algorithm
 To compute and draw 2D Brillouin zones in several seconds

+Install all libraries required.

+__Note__: Installing CGAL-bindings could be tricky as the official one is unavailable for now.
+Please see my instruction here: https://github.com/Hui606/Install-CGAL-Bindings-for-python-and-java

 To run the algorithm,

 1. Input parameters required in input.py